cockpit-project/cockpit-project.github.io/README.md

-# Jekyll-Springboard
+# Cockpit Website

-Springboard is a MIT-licensed preconfigured build of Jekyll, used for starting up a site quickly.
-It has a bunch of good defaults and many features baked-in by default.
+The Cockpit website is based on Springboard, which is a MIT-licensed preconfigured build of Jekyll, used for starting up a site quickly.

-Features include:
-- Everything Jekyll provides by default
-- GitHub Pages auto-builder
-- Responsiveness out of the box
-- Default, easily configurable design (mainly using variables)
-- Flexbox-based grid (based on [Gridlex](http://gridlex.devlint.fr/))
-- Simple navigation set-up
-- Search (client-side)
-- 404 page that auto-searches for the most likely relevant page
-- Better blog formatting
-- Author information support
-- Atom feeds
-- Blog & feed category filtering
-- Calendar events
-- Twitter widget support
-- Basic manifest.json support
-- Automatic image & link rewriting to support alternative baseurls, making image and link creation in Markdown files much nicer (this is especially nice to allow for staging sites on GitHub)
+For more details on Springboard, see [jekyll-springboard](https://github.com/garrett/jekyll-springboard).

 ## Get Started